Watch the video and explore the tabs below to find out more about Contour’s revolutionary RollerMouse.

 Update, February 16 2015: The peer review stage has now been completed.
 Please feel free to download and read the complete review below, originally published in Applied Ergonomics Journal.

-RollerMouse is not a medical device, and cannot cure RSI conditions.
+RollerMouse is not a medical device, and cannot cure permanent physical damage caused by RSI conditions.
 It is designed to minimise unnecessary movements whilst using a computer workstation, therefore offering the potential to reduce pain and discomfort to the user.

 That is why we offer a 30-Day Trial to businesses and individuals alike.